Walking vs. running is one of the biggest debates among those interested in fitness, losing weight, and increasing physical capabilities.

 Walking is one of the best ways to improve your health.
 It’s cheap, easy, and requires no equipment.
 It’s perfect for weight loss and making you look great in front of others.
 Let’s take a look at some health benefits of walking.

 Walking has been around for centuries.
-It’s easy, convenient, free, and can be done at any age.
+It’s easy, convenient, free, and can be done anywhere.
 Sadly, most of us have not taken advantage of this great form of exercise.
 There are many health benefits to walking, which is why you should start now!

 Walking can do more for your health than you might think, including increasing your fitness and improving your heart and lung capacity.

-Walking is a simple, low-impact exercise that can be done by anyone, anywhere.
-It improves your health and your mood and can be easily added to your daily life.
+Walking is a simple, low-impact exercise that anyone can do anywhere.
+It improves your health and mood and can easily add to your daily life.